ShivamVashisth28/ShivamVashisth28/README.md

 - 👋 Hi, I’m @ShivamVashisth28
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning C and C++
+- 🌱 knows C, C++ , Java, JavaScript , React

 <!---
 ShivamVashisth28/ShivamVashisth28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.